AK-Homberger/Satellite-Dish-Positioner/README.md

 The motor gets the power voltage also via the coax connection.

 The motor is able to move from -75 to +75 degrees with an accuracy of 1/16 degree.
-Which is more than sufficient for positioning the azimut.
+That is more than sufficient for positioning the azimut.
 You just have to position the sat finder in a general south facing direction.
 Thats all.

 The elevation is controlled with a standard small linear actuator which is available for less than 30 Euro.
 I use here a actuator with 50 mm length.
 But 25 mm should work also.